-- 1.1 The Faculty Planning Committee (FPC) will be comprised of six voting faculty members, three members from each division, elected by the faculty, serving two-year, staggered terms.
+1.1 The Faculty Planning Committee (FPC) will be comprised of six voting faculty members, three members from each division, elected by the faculty, serving two-year, staggered terms.
 The FPC shall also include the Dean of the Conservatory and the Director of Community Programs as ex officio, non-voting member.
 The Committee will elect a Chairperson and Secretary.
-Election of FPC members shall occur in March with terms beginning in September. - 1.2 The FPC will engage in long-range faculty planning, taking into account the mission of the School, number of faculty positions, the student/faculty ratio, required courses, balanced offerings and selection, faculty loads, strengthening divisions and departments, and otherwise achieving the academic purposes of the School.
-In addition, the committee will review proposed faculty leaves of absence and released time.
+Election of FPC members shall occur in March with terms beginning in September.
+All non-management faculty both inside and outside the bargaining unit may vote in elections and serve on the committee.

+1.2 The parties acknowledge that the School retains full discretion to determine the mission of the School, number of faculty positions, the student/faculty ratio, required courses, balanced offerings and selection, faculty loads, makeup of the divisions and departments, and the academic purposes of the School.
+Taking their direction from the School's decisions on these matters, the FPC may make recommendations for long-range faculty planning.
 Any member of the faculty or administration may bring agenda items to the Committee.
-The FPC will make recommendations for long-range faculty planning, and leaves of absence.
-Consistent with Article 20, the Dean of the Conservatory and the Director of Community Programs will make final decisions on all FPC recommendations.
-All of these decisions will be communicated in writing to the faculty within 10 days of the FPC's recommendations.
+The Dean of the Conservatory and the Director of Community Programs will make final decisions on all FPC recommendations or proposals.
+All of these decisions will be communicated in writing to the faculty as soon as reasonably practicable.
+The FPC will meet no more than six times a year.